Saturday, July 6, 2024

 Instant relief!

-The relentless wind made tearing down and packing up a bit of a chore, but the view and bright sunshine and crisp temperatures made it enjoyable.
+Sunrise comes early.
+With everything remotely related to food in a bear locker 70 yards away, coffee involved getting fully dressed and a bit of a walk.
+The chill and constant wind gave me the perfect excuse to make use of the vestibule of the tent to enjoy my hot cup and breakfast bar, and also made tearing down and packing up a bit of a chore.
+But the view, and bright sunshine, and crisp temperatures made it enjoyable and filled me with energy.
 Light the fires, lift the kickstand, and continue on for a reservation on the Klondike Highway.

 Alaska Highway